Condoleezza Rice Fast Facts

-(CNN)Here's an in-depth look at the life of Condoleezza Rice, former US secretary of state.
+(CNN)Here's a look at the life of Condoleezza Rice, former US secretary of state.

 Personal: